jenineharris/foundation-biostat-2021/README.md

 * Finalize book club activity with group & instructor if needed
     + Please share your plans with Dr. Harris ahead of time so she can be prepared for screen sharing, zoom rooms, or whatever else you have planned

-DURING CLASS TIME (attendance may be required, to be determined):
+DURING CLASS TIME (attendance required):

 * Book club!